Accessibility

 Where To Park

 Vehicles displaying the international symbol of accessibility may park in the designated parking spaces on Jefferson Drive.
 Metered parking is also available on Jefferson Drive and Independence Avenue.
+The museum’s accessible entrances are located on Independence Avenue, so we recommend parking there for your convenience.
 For up-to-date information about parking in metered spaces, visit the District Department of Transportation website.

 Book a Spot in Advance